flit/argon-rtos/README.md

 - Semaphore
 - Mutex
 - Queue
+- Channel
 - Timer
-- Channel
 - Run Loop

+Argon takes advantage of Cortex-M features to provide a kernel that never disables IRQs (except for CM0+<a href="#fn1"><sup>1</sup></a>).

+Timers run on runloops, which lets you control the thread and priority of timers.
+Runloops enable very efficient use of threads, including waiting on multiple queues.

+Mutexes are recursive and have priority inheritance.

-A memory allocator is not provided, as every Standard C Library includes malloc.
-(Even though it may not be the smallest code, and doesn't support block allocation.)
+A memory allocator is not provided, as every Standard C Library includes malloc.<a href="#fn2"><sup>2</sup></a>

-Dynamic memory is not required under any circumstance.
-All kernel objects can be allocated statically.
-This lets you determine application memory requirements at link time.
-However, you can still use `new` or `malloc()` to allocate objects if you prefer.

 There are no limits on the number of kernel objects.
-You may create as many threads, channels, etc., as you like at runtime via dynamic allocation.
+You may create as many objects as you need during runtime via dynamic allocation using `new` or `malloc()`.
+However, dynamic memory is not required under any circumstance.
+All kernel objects can be allocated statically, which is often important for determining application memory requirements at link time.

-Argon takes advantage of Cortex-M features to provide a kernel that never disables IRQs.
-(M0+ cores are an exception since they don't have the required ldrex/strex instructions.
-Even so, IRQs are disabled for only a few cycles at a time.)

 ### Example